mjdorma/yara-ctypes/README.rst

 .. note::

-    If the package does not contain a pre-compiled libyara library for your platform you need to build and install it.  (see libyara build notes)
+    If the package does not contain a pre-compiled libyara library for your platform you will need to build and install it.
+See `notes on building`_.

 Compatability
 =============

 *yara-ctypes* is implemented to be compatible with Python 2.6+ and Python 3.x.
 It has been tested against the following Python implementations:

 Ubuntu 12.04: